 You’re bound to have a few items around the house that can’t be laundered in the weekly wash.
 And while you may have detected the faint whiff of chemicals when you picked up your freshly dry cleaned sweater last week, perhaps you didn’t think much of it.
 But it’s something to be concerned about.

 If you’ve ever taken your clothes to a professional dry cleaner, the likelihood that they were cleaned with dangerous chemicals is quite high.
-Fortunately, green dry cleaning is an option and there are ways to clean clothes bearing a “Dry Clean Only” label without harming workers, putting toxins into the environment, or bringing dangerous chemicals into your home.
+Fortunately, green dry cleaning is an option and there are ways to clean clothes bearing a “Dry Clean Only” label without harming workers, putting toxic chemicals into the environment, or bringing dangerous chemicals into your home.

 Are Your Clothes Full of Perc?